Docs

 • It also exports two named exports, root and systemAdministrationFormBuilderCardLink.
 These are named exports for a page and an extension, respectively.
 They are used to tell the app shell how to load the frontend module’s content.

 • It also exports a startupApp function which is used to set up the frontend module.
-In this case, the frontend module's configuration schema gets defined here, as well as the breadcrumbs for the module.
+In this case, the frontend module's configuration schema is defined here, as well as the breadcrumbs for the module.

 The startupApp function